 - You aren't using them where you should be (and losing money).

 The first case is quite simple yet happens often.
-So for example, you have not sold tandem bikes for years (and had the word “tandem” in negative list), then you started to sell them again.
+So for example, you have not sold tandem bikes for years (and had the word “tandem” in a negative list), then you started to sell them again.
 But your PPC specialist forgot to remove the word from negatives, and now you are left wondering why you are not getting any traffic for this keyword.
 To avoid this situation, check your negative keyword lists regularly and bring the relevant keywords back to life.

-The second problem is much more challenging, but is important to deal with because it can be a way to noticeably reduce your CPC.
+The second problem is much more challenging, but it is important to deal with because it can be a way to noticeably reduce your CPC.

 Let’s say you sell downhill bikes, tandem bikes, BMX bikes and so on, and use keywords with broad or modified broad match in your campaigns.
 This is what your keywords and ads may look like: